Old Testament messianic prophecies quoted in the New Testament: Isaiah 53:5

-Isaiah 53 is probably the most famous example claimed by Christians to be a messianic prophecy fulfilled by Jesus.
+Isaiah 53 is probably the most famous example seen by Christians to be a messianic prophecy fulfilled by Jesus.
 It speaks of one known as the "suffering servant," who suffers because of the sins of others.
 Jesus is said to fulfill this prophecy through his death on the cross.
 The verse from Isaiah 53:5 has traditionally been understood by many Christians to speak of Jesus as the Messiah.

 The claim frequently advanced by Christian apologists is that the noted Jewish commentator, Rashi (1040 CE – 1105 CE), was the first to identify the suffering servant of Isaiah 53 with the nation of Israel.
-The consensus among Jewish is that the "servant" in Isaiah 52-53 refers to the nation of Israel is misleading as by the implication then, the pagan nations would essentially be healed by making Jewish nation suffer and the more they strike them,the more they are to be healed.
+The consensus among Jewish is that the "servant" in Isaiah 52-53 refers to the nation of Israel is misleading as by the implication then, the pagan nations would essentially be healed by making Jewish nation suffer and the more they strike them, the more they are to be healed.